KingWndr15/dual-mind-frontend/README.md

 You can add more styles to the response dropdown by modifying the options in the `<select>` dropdown in `MessageForm.vue`.

-## Screenshots

-Include screenshots here if you have any.

----

-## License

-This project is licensed under the MIT License.
-See `LICENSE` for details.

----

----

-### README for the Backend

 ---